 Example of glossary for Environmental Statement.

-Example of acronym for ES.
+Example of acronym for PDA.

 Reference